Book your break around one of the vibrant food festivals or visit a local distillery, choose your own adventure now.

 Plan your visit around the annual festival, Ireland’s Ancient Foraging Feast, and discover wild foods and natural ingredients.
 Enjoy incredible flavours and learn about the incredible health benefits of seaweed.

 The Waterford Blas is famous across Ireland, so you can’t visit the county without trying the doughy goodness of a Blaa sandwich.
 A local speciality in the Déise, credit goes to Brother Ignatius Rice for baking the first Blaa in 1802.

 Try yours with sizzling bacon, a popular choice but be warned, they sell out in record time.
 Head to Walsh’s Bakehouse in Waterford City or Barron’s Bakery in Cappoquin for a signature Blaa sandwich.

 Drop into Mikey Ryan’s Bar, a gorgeous gastropub in Cashel and discover authentic Irish fare with a twist.
 Chefs source fresh and organic ingredients from local farmers and artisan producers, creating tasty, traditional food.
 Cashel Blue Cheese is used in many of the dishes and the creamy, mouthwatering flavour is instantly recognisable.
 Head to this spot for a true taste of Tipperary.

 Savour great food in Wicklow

-Visit the pretty village of Delgany and make a pitstop at Roasted Brown for a refreshing cup of coffee.
+Visit the pretty village of Delgany and make a pitstop at Roasted Brown for a cup of coffee.
 Take a class and learn about their concept of consistency, concentrating on Single Origin coffee and afterwards, pick up a bag to recreate the smooth aroma in your kitchen.
 Don’t leave without popping into the nearby Firehouse Bakery, order some of their tasty sweet treats for the journey home.